bluehalo/ngx-leaflet-tutorial-plugins/README.md

 The following is a list of projects that demonstrate how to integrate specific 3rd party plugins with @asymmetrik/ngx-leaflet and @angular/cli.

+### Leaflet.Coordinates
+Demonstrates how to use Leaflet.Coordinates with @asymmetrik/ngx-leaflet and @angular/cli.

 ### Leaflet.TimeDimension
 Demonstrates how to use Leaflet.TimeDimension with @asymmetrik/ngx-leaflet and @angular/cli.